anbarasiajithkumar/anbarasiajithkumar/README.md

 ---

-🌱 I’m currently enhancing my skills in **Test Automation, Java, and DevOps**
+🌱 I’m currently enhancing my skills in **Test Automation, Playwright with typescript**
 💼 ISTQB Certified | MBA in Project Management
 💻 7+ years of IT Experience | Focused on Quality Engineering